 I love making pots!
 The ceramic process is so creative and satisfying … the possibilities endless!

-I hope you experience much pleasure and satisfaction in using them.
+I hope you experience much pleasure and satisfaction in using them as I do in making them!

-I make pots from stoneware clay for oven use, like casseroles and dinner plates.
-Stoneware clays can withstand heat but not thermal shock.
+Stoneware clay is used for ovenware, like casseroles and dinner plates.
 Special care should be taken to prevent rapid temperature changes.
 Extreme heat or extreme cold can cause damage and cracking.
 Never take the casserole directly from the refrigerator to a hot oven.
 Place the room temperature casserole into a cool oven and gradually heat the oven to the temperature desired.
 Remove from the oven to a draft free, dry surface.
 Let the casserole cool before putting into the refrigerator.
-All the glazes are food safe, lead free and microwave and dish-washer safe.
+All the glazes are food safe and lead free.
+All pots are microwave and dish-washer safe.